chemfiles/chemfiles/doc/bindings/fortran-api.rst

 .. f:subroutine:: remove(i[, status])

-    Remove an atom from a topology by index
+    Remove an atom from a topology by index.

     :parameter integer i: The atomic index
     :optional integer status [optional]: The status code